kmarkiv/kmarkiv.github.io/README.md

 * Across lake Muhazi in Rwanda for fun.

 ### Coding
 Over the past 15 years, I have built technology on the web, Android, desktop, iOS, and hardware gadgets.
-I still love to make things but rarely do it for projects outside my research.
-After >10 years of having fancy portfolios, I decided to keep it simple this time.
+I still love to make things but rarely do it for projects outside my research these days.
+After more than a decade of fancy portfolios, I decided to keep it simple this time.

-Here are some selected projects that I am proud about:
+Here are some selected projects:

 * Flask APIs at scale: APIs that served 4 million users at TeliportMe (where I was the Architect)
 * WebGL viewer: I designed a 3D viewer for phone and web browsers on par with Google street view.